What kid doesn’t love staying at Grandma’s where chores are for suckers and lollies abound?

 2. It’s not bedtime!
 That clock is broken.

 Never mind that it’s been working perfectly for over 40 years.
-I never get to spend quality time with my favourite grandchild and I’m not letting a pesky thing like bedtime get in the way.
-If I say the clock is broken and there’s still an hour till bedtime, then you’d better listen to me.
+Grandma never get to spend quality time with her favourite grandchildren and she’s not letting a pesky thing like bedtime get in the way.
+If she says the clock is broken and there’s still an hour till bedtime, then you’d better listen to her.
 You wouldn’t want to disrespect your elders, would you?
 Now sit back, relax and have another piece of cake.

 3. What your mum doesn’t know won’t hurt her